 - Check out our printable tip sheets.
 They can help you get over some of the major hurdles.

-- Gisèle's Big Backyard has a brand new Get Ready for School game that shows kids what to expect when they start school.
+- Gisèle's Big Backyard has a six-part Get Ready for School series that shows kids what to expect when they start school.

 - There are also other games to help with reading, math and much, much more.